mananpanchal14/Telecom_churn_analysis/README.md

       (4)Online Backup

 ## Key Insights:
-      Customers on month-to-month contracts show significantly higher churn (~43%) compared to long-term contracts.
+     (1)Customers on month-to-month contracts show significantly higher churn (~43%) compared to long-term contracts.
 Hence, Month-to-month customers are the most at risk, and this risk significantly increases when combined with high-cost services, lack of support, or less stable payment methods.
-      Fiber optic users exhibit higher churn rates, especially when combined with flexible contracts.
+     (2)Fiber optic users exhibit higher churn rates, especially when combined with flexible contracts.
-      Electronic check users show the highest churn among payment methods (~45%+).
+     (3)Electronic check users show the highest churn among payment methods (~45%+).
+     (4)Lack of Tech Support and Online Backup increases churn (~40%+)

 ## High-Risk Customer Segment:
       Customers on month-to-month contracts using fiber optic services show the highest churn (~54%), indicating a critical segment for retention efforts.